-Verification is required to establish prior conditions (baseline) and describe the new ECM(s) installed in any such retroactive C-PACE project.
-The ECM Survey for a retroactive C-PACE Project shall include additional documentation that provides evidence of installation of the ECM(s) that are the subject of the C-PACE Project, as follows:
+Verification is required to establish prior conditions (baseline) and describe the new Measures installed in any such retroactive C-PACE project.
+The Survey for a retroactive C-PACE Project shall include additional documentation that provides evidence of installation of the Measures that are the subject of the C-PACE Project, as follows:

-- Completion Date for the ECM(s) that are subject to the C-PACE Project - Description of the baseline code that applied at time of project construction; - Please note that Philadelphia adopted IECC-2018 for commercial buildings effective October 1, 2018 - If the retroactive C-PACE project completed construction under a prior code requirement, the project's ECMs must exceed the baseline code by 20% or more in order to be eligible for retroactive C-PACE financing - Make and model of equipment replaced, if applicable - Documentation that provides evidence of equipment installed prior to replacement, if applicable - Make and model of ECM(s) that are the subject of the retroactive C-PACE project - Documentation that provides evidence of installation of new ECM(s)
+- Completion Date for the Measures(s) that are subject to the C-PACE Project - Description of the baseline code that was used for project design and permit approval.
+Please note that Philadelphia adopted IECC-2018 for commercial buildings effective October 1, 2018 - Make and model of equipment replaced, if applicable - Documentation that provides evidence of equipment installed prior to replacement, if applicable - Make and model of Measures(s) that are the subject of the retroactive C-PACE project - Documentation that provides evidence of installation of new Measures(s)

-Please contact Program Administrator to discuss ECM eligibility with respect to baseline code at the time of installation.
+Please contact the Program Administrator to discuss Measure eligibility with respect to baseline code at the time of installation.